6 Types of Nonprofit Web Design and When to Use Them

 Choose a cohesive color palette.

-Be deliberate with the colors you choose to incorporate into your website.
+Be deliberate with the colors you incorporate into your website.
 For example, you should always choose text colors that contrast strongly with your website’s background colors to make the page as accessible as possible.
 However, you should also focus on choosing a cohesive overarching color scheme that you use throughout your website.

 A well-developed color scheme can: